In these times of stress and anxiety, looking after your mental health is more important than ever.

 They said: “When consumers experience a psychological threat to how they would like to see themselves, buying products that signal accomplishment in the same area of their life could ironically cause them to dwell on their shortcomings.
 “This can strip consumers of their mental resources and impair their self-control.”

-If feel as though your shopping and spending habits are out of control, why not try our Self-Hypnosis session for Shopping Addiction and get back in control of your spending.
-Instead boost your confidence from within, using your mind to create a positive mental attitude to life.
+If feel as though your shopping and spending habits are out of control, why not try our Self-hypnosis session for Shopping Addiction and get back in control of your spending.

 Self-Hypnosis for Shopping and Spending Addiction

 Bariatric surgery, or weight loss surgery, includes several procedures performed on people who are obese.
 It can cost more than £7,000 to have an actual gastric band fitted privately and it is only available on the NHS in extreme circumstances or where all other attempts to lose weight have proved futile.
 The surgery involves fitting a band around part of the stomach therefore slowing the passage of food so restricts the capacity of the stomach.